 - Is there an alternative way to think?

-This self-compassion approach helps us become self-aware, knowing ourselves, understanding why we tick, what we value, what our triggers compel us to feel, think, and do.
+This self-compassion approach helps us become self-aware, know ourselves, and understand why we tick, what we value, and what our triggers compel us to feel, think, and do.

 So the thing is, the reason you’re so dang hard on yourself?
 Because you’re you.